TRON-US/eCommerce-hello-world/README.md

 - Click on the extension to set up your account:

   1. The TronLink popup will require you to create a password.
 Be sure to store this password as this is the easiest way to access your account.
 Follow the instructions provided and click on "Continue".
-  2. You should see two options here: first to create a wallet and second to restore a wallet.
-Once you have created your wallet, you will be able to restore it by using your unique generated mnemonic or you private key.
+  2. You should see two options here: first to create an account and second to restore an account.
+Once you have created your wallet, you will be able to restore it in the future by using your unique generated mnemonic or you private key.
 Both of these should be stored securely and privately as these can grant access to you account to anyone who knows them.
-  3. Click on "Create wallet" to create a new wallet.
+  3. Click on "Create account" to create a new account.
   4. TronLink will prompt you to create an account name.
 This is an easy way for you to distinguish accounts in your wallet instead of relying on the public key.
 Click on "Continue" after you have chosen an account name.
   5. You will be presented with a 12 word mnemonic.
 This is unique to your account and must be stored securely.
 Continue after you have stored this mnemonic.
-  6. TronLink will now require you to select the words in your mnemonic in the order they were shown (top to bottom, one column at a time left to right).
+  6. TronLink will now require you to select the words in your mnemonic in the order they were shown (left to right and top to bottom, the same order it was displayed to you.
+As a word of caution, if there are repeated words, start over as it may cause some issues).
   7. And that's it!
 You have created your TronLink wallet!

 - **Though you wallet exists in your browser, it is not yet on the blockchain network.**